jonschlinkert/plasma/docs/namespacing.md

 }
 ```

-Note that both `name` and `src` must be defined for objects to be namespaced automatically.
+Note that both `name` and `patterns` must be defined for objects to be namespaced automatically.

 ### dothash